 Easy Chocolate Valentine’s Day Bark Recipe

-I have made a lot of bark over the years.
+I’ve made a lot of bark desserts over the years.
 However, my grandkids asked me if we could add different ingredients to the bark.
+I decided to update this post with some new and fun options.
+Hope you enjoy making it for your family and friends!

-I thought “that is such a great idea.”
-We can add sprinkles, white chocolate candy pearls, and/or whatever else we can find!
+I thought “That is such a great idea.”
+We can add sprinkles, white chocolate candy pearls, and whatever sweet add-ons we can find!

 How to Make Easy Chocolate Valentine’s Day Bark Recipe

-You may be afraid this chocolate bark is hard.
+You may be afraid this chocolate bark is hard to make.
 It’s not!
 It’s as easy as melting chocolate chips in the microwave.
 From there, you’ll follow the steps to making fun Valentine’s Day Bark.
-You can pass the final product out to neighbors and friends.
+You can hand the final product out to neighbors and friends.

 Kitchen Tools Needed